Bunjin/Rouleth/README.md

   Use the website to track your bets and the results of the spins

-  4) You can also invest in the Rouleth, that will increase the payroll and the maximum bet !
+  4) You can also join Rouleth DAO, that will increase the payroll and the maximum bet !
   You will be thanked by sharing the long-run profits of the casino.
-  Read all about it here : www.rouleth.com/how_to_invest.pdf

   Have fun and play responsibly.
 Remember this is a betting game and don't bet more than you can afford !

    Any questions, concerns, comments and criticizisms ?
 Contact me :  whysos3rious  \at whysos3rious.com